openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 # Introduction

-This document defines PQ/T composite schemes based on ML-KEM and ML-DSA combined with ECDH and ECDSA using the NIST and Brainpool domain parameters for the OpenPGP protocol.
+There are good implementations of ECDSA and ECDH with NIST-curves NIST {{SP800-186}}.
+This document defines PQ/T hybrid schemes of ML-KEM and ML-DSA combined with ECDH and ECDSA using the NIST curves to support the users who would like to use such hybrid KEMs and/or signatures in OpenPGP protocol.
+Similary, this document also specifies some hybrid options of ML-KEM and ML-DSA combined with ECDH and ECDSA using Brainpool curves {{RFC5639}}.

-As such it extends [draft-ietf-openpgp-pqc-06], which introduces post-quantum cryptography in OpenPGP.
-The ML-KEM and ML-DSA composite schemes defined in that document are built with ECC algorithms using the Edwards Curves defined in {{RFC8032}} and {{RFC7748}}.
+As such this document extends [draft-ietf-openpgp-pqc-12] which introduces post-quantum cryptography in OpenPGP and defines hybrid KEMs and digitial signatures by using ML-KEM and ML-DSA with ECC algorithms using the Edwards Curves defined in {{RFC8032}} and {{RFC7748}}.
-This document extends the set of algorithms given in [draft-ietf-openpgp-pqc-06] by further combinations of ML-KEM and ML-DSA with the NIST {{SP800-186}} and Brainpool {{RFC5639}} domain parameters.
-The support of NIST and Brainpool domain parameters is required in various applications related to certain regulatory environments.

 ## Conventions used in this Document